 Even the professional evaluators need time to review your school and specific subjects before making a decision.
 It is therefore understandable that I can’t give you a quick answer.
 I don’t have the expertise to evaluate transcripts so even if you send me one I won’t be able to help.
 Sorry about that.

 You will have to make some commitment i.e. to pay the evaluators for a professional evaluation.
 It costs anywhere from ~ $100-300.
 Express service is available but will incur extra cost.

 Some states offer pre-evaluation service which will show you which courses you lack.
 I think it is a good idea if you aren’t sure whether you can get qualified for that state.

 2. Taking The CPA Exam

-Once you complete the 4 parts of the exam, most states require an ethics exam which is in open-book and self-study format.
+After passing all parts of the exam, most (but not all) states require an ethics exam which is in open-book and self-study format.

 3. Experience Requirement

-Some states only recognize public accounting i.e. auditing or related work in a CPA firm.
-If you work in the corporate, non-profit organization and non-US government agencies your experience cannot be counted.
+Most states are fine with general accounting experience, but a few states only recognize public accounting i.e. auditing or related work in a CPA firm.
+This means that corporate, non-profit organization and non-US government agencies your experience cannot be counted, or are discounted.

-If you have previous working experience in India, unless you worked under a US CPA your experience cannot be counted.
+For work experience in India, unless you worked under a US CPA, your experience may not be counted.
 I know it is frustrating but we have to play by the rules.

 1. I have a H4 visa and I can’t work.